thornevald-publishing/sample-files/ai-safety-compliance-policy-2026.md

 ## 5. Parental Rights & Data Minimization

 * **Revocation of Consent:** Our systems must support the immediate "lock-out" of content if a parent or guardian revokes consent via an app store or platform setting.
 * **Data Minimization:** We will only collect the minimum amount of age data required to prove compliance.
-Once a user’s age category is verified (e.g., "13-15" or "18+"), the specific underlying document or scan must be deleted.
+Once a user's age category is verified (e.g., "13-15" or "18+"), the specific underlying document or scan must be deleted.

 ## 6. Reporting and Incident Response